aardvarkxr/gadget-registry/README.md

 Welcome to the simplest possible global registry for Aardvark gadgets.

 This repository contains one file of note: `registry.json`.
-This file is loaded by Aardvark when it starts up and provides a global list of useful to gadgets to users.
+This file is loaded by Aardvark when it starts up and provides a global list of useful gadgets to users.

 If you would like your gadget to appear in the registry, just submit a pull request that adds it to `registry.json`.